-There are certain styes of garment that must be cut by divisions; for instance-Cloaks, Garricks, and loose garments generally.
-A scale is convenient, if we wish to increase or reduce a pattern: this is done by first throwing the pattern into a square, then apply your scale, and number the points accordingly.
-This process will enable you to draft a garment of the same style by the scale, either larger or smaller, as may be required.
+There are certain styles of garment that must be cut by divisions; for instance-Cloaks, Garricks, and loose garments generally.
+A seale is convenient, if we wish to increase or reduce a pattern : this is done by first throwing the pattern into a square, then apply your seale, and number the points accordingly.
+This process will enable you to draft a garment of the same style by the seale, either larger or smaller, as may be required.

+RESULT Dec.
+11, 1880.
 ACTON'S WORKS.
 RETAIL PRICES.

-PR ICE.
-Acton's Late Improvement on the Tailor's Transfer (complete) 00 Subscribers to his former works will be furnished at 7 00 ACTON'S VEST CHART.

-An expeditious and certain method for cutting Vests, simple in its construction, and readily understood; Elegantly lithographed in colors on enameled Bristol-Board, with full printed instruction...
-3 00

-ACTON'S CHART FOR PANTALOONS.

-The printed directions accompanying this work will enable any person of ordinary capacity to cut and fit without trouble, it also combines all the qualities of the Vest Chart, together with its simplicity, and is handsomely lithographed in colors on enameled Bristol-Board.

-ACTON'S CLOTHEIRS' GUIDE.

-ACTON'S GUIDE FOR CUTTING BOYS' JACKETS.

-This is a handsomely lithographed chart, and is universally considered the best thing ever gotten up, for cutting Boys' Jackets, full printed instruction accompany this work.....

-ACTON'S NEW AND IMPROVED LADIES' DRESS CHART.

-This work is founded upon entirely new principles, and is simple and accurate in its construction.
-It will enable any lady to cut her own dresses, or to cut for others.
-All the information necessary is given on the chart, which is elaborately gotton up in colors on enameled Bristol-Board......
+Acton's Late Improvement on the Tailor's Transfer (complete) \$10 00 Subscribers to his former works will be furnished at ACTON'S VEST CHART.
+An expeditious and certain method for entting Vests, simple in its construction, and readily understood; Elegantly lithographed in colors on enameled Bristol-Board, with full printed instruction 3 00 ACTON'S CHART FOR PANTALOONS.
+The printed directions accompanying this work will enable any person of ordinary capacity to cut and fit without trouble, it also combines all the qualities of the Vest Chart, together with its simplicity, and is handsomely lithographed in colors on enameled Bristol-Board ACTON'S CLOTHEIRS' GUIDE.
+This is an admirably arranged chart for cutting Coats, with full and complete printed instruction, a work well adapted for the use of Clothiers ACTON'S GUIDE FOR CUTTING BOYS' JACKETS.
+This is a handsomely lithographed chart, and is universally considered the best thing ever gotten up, for cutting Boys' Jackets, full printed instruction accompany this work ACTON'S NEW AND IMPROVED LADIES' DRESS CHART.
+This work is founded upon entirely new principles, and is simple and accurate in its construction: It will enable any lady to cut her own dresses, or to cut for others.
+All the information necessary is given on the chart, which is elaborately gotton up in colors on enameled Bristol-Board

-A liberal discount made to parties taking all of the above works.
-We also furnish a complete set of scales on Bristol-Board for......

-We have constantly on hand, Squares, Five-quarters, Rulers for Pants, Tape Measures, &c., &c.

-Clarenback & Heintisch's Sheers and Points also for sale.
+TT 520 018 Copy 1